rasmusfreund/bioinf-prog-course/book/chapters/07_organizing_your_code.md

 is_base_pair("T", "A") # should return True
 is_base_pair("Preben", "A") # should return False
 ```

-Can you use the function you defined in @sec:is_nucleotide_symbol to complete this exercise?
-How?
-Why is that a good idea?

 #### Exercise
 Did you find the bug in @sec:none_eval_false?
 You were supposed to find that the function did not have a return value.
 This makes the function return `None` by default.
 Do you think the `None` value is considered true or false in an if-statement?